ChaseHCS/deeplearning-LLM-research/deeplearning-course-notes.md

 ### Finding min and max

 Finding a `min` and `max` of a vector is simple.
 The min is the lowest element while the max is the highest.
 The `arg min` is the location in the vector of the `min` and vice versa for the `arg max`.
+This is important to know so that we can locate the element with the highest `softmax` or probability.